Multiple Token Generation#

 to streamline the multiple token generation process.
 We simply call .all()

-on the module where we are applying the intervention (in this case GPT-2’s layers), apply our intervention, and append our hidden states (stored in an nnsight.list()
+on the tracer, apply our intervention, and append our hidden states (stored in an nnsight.list()

 object).